• Skip to primary navigation

 Trek through the jungle on an elephant.

 I can’t say that elephant trekking is one of my favourite pastimes but many people have it on their bucket list.
-I’ve done it and I won’t be doing it again for these reasons, if you are going to go elephant trekking just take the 1 hour ride, 2 hours starts to get pretty uncomfortable.
+I’ve done it and I won’t be doing it again for these reasons.
+If you are going to go elephant trekking just take the 1 hour ride, 2 hours starts to get pretty uncomfortable.

 Hair Braiding on the beach at Koh Chang, Thailand

-Get you hair braided on the beach.
+Get your hair braided on the beach.

 You can get almost anything on the beach, including massage, beer and food, I don’t know why so many women like to get their hair braided on the beach, my own theory is that it’s a souvenir to take home.